Fuzzwah's Agentic Coding Learnings

 }

-I use dml_only mode to prevent accidental schema changes (see my DML Only Mode post).
+I run it in dml_only mode to prevent accidental schema changes — I wrote about building that safety net in my DML Only Mode post.

 filesystem-mcp